 In March we see that the valuation dates entered for Snow White and Sneezy were different than the ones entered for the others.
 This doesn't look right.
 If the club only has one valuation date a month, they should be the same.
 It is something to note and have the treasurer check into.

 For some months, there are no payments recorded for certain members.
 Is that OK?

 It might be if the total for the year for each member is OK.
-That is why you have each member confirm their totals also.
-Slide 60
+That is why you have each member confirm their totals.

-The final thing you want to do us to use the Transaction History report to confirm that member deposits have been recorded as member payments, not as fees or miscellaneous income.
-You want to see that each listing in this section is identified as a member payment And not a "Fee" unless you had some unusual situation, and you were charging a member a penalty.
-Slide 61
+The next thing you want to do is use a Transaction History report to confirm that member deposits have been recorded as member payments, not as fees or miscellaneous income.

+You want to see that each listing in this section is identified as a member payment

+And not a "Fee" unless you had some unusual situation and you were charging a member a penalty.